programming-wizard/programming-wizard/README.md

 - 👋 Hi, I’m @Programming-Wizard
 - 👀 I’m interested in Web-development,Software development,Data Science and Data Management,Data Networking and Networking.
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA☕
 - 💞️ I’m looking to collaborate on ...(nothing as i am right now just learning to do things like their making and working😊).
 - 📫 How to reach me on (cant let that out yet👀)..